skip to Main Content

 • Demonstrate sufficient operational experience over a range of diving operations, environments, tasks and equipment representative of those likely to be supervised in the future.

-As a minimum, the trainee should present logged evidence of operational experience as follows:
+As part of the 100 dives and 75 hours bottom time requirement, the trainee should present the minimum logged evidence of operational experience as follows:

-• SCUBA to 30m (Part 1) dive supervisor: 100 logged SCUBA dives and 100 hours of logged bottom time on SCUBA gained over at least 12 months
+• SCUBA to 30m (Part 1) dive supervisor: 50 logged SCUBA dives and 40 hours of logged bottom time on SCUBA

-• SSBA to 30m (Part 2) dive supervisor: 200 logged SSBA dives and 200 hours of logged bottom time on SSBA gained over at least two years
+• SSBA to 30m (Part 2) dive supervisor: 50 logged SSBA dives and 40 hours of logged bottom time on SSBA

-• SSBA to 50m (Part 3) dive supervisor: 200 logged dives and 200 hours logged bottom time during occupational dives that include a broad range of high complexity dives involving decompression diving, deep diving (deeper than 40m), dives involving compression chambers and additional specialist equipment such as hot water suits, ancillary service equipment and wet bells, gained over at least two years.
+• SSBA to 50m (Part 3) dive supervisor: 50 logged dives and 40 hours logged bottom time during occupational dives that include a broad range of high complexity dives involving decompression diving, deep diving (deeper than 40m), dives involving compression chambers and additional specialist equipment such as hot water suits, ancillary service equipment and wet bells

 It is desirable that the trainee’s experience include experience in supervisory tasks, such as panel operation, gained under the oversight of a qualified dive supervisor.
 A certificate of medical fitness to dive in accordance with AS/NZS 2299.1 is preferable but not essential.